Australia Health Insurance

 How does the local health and insurance system work in Australia?

-Since 1984, Australia’s health care system has been based on a health insurance scheme called Medicare.
-This is universal health coverage exclusively reserved for Australian citizens and foreigners with permanent resident status.
+Since 1984, Australia has based its health care system on an insurance scheme called Medicare.
+This universal health cover is available exclusively to Australian citizens, but also to foreigners with permanent resident status.
 This universal health insurance scheme offers citizens and permanent residents free access to outpatient and inpatient care.
 It also provides free or low-subsidized access to dental care, optometry and psychology services.
-This universal coverage may apply reductions in certain cases for treatments carried out by specialists such as physiotherapists, dieticians or speech therapists.
-Medicare is financed by income taxes applied to Australian employees whose income exceeds a certain threshold (up to 2% of salary).
+This universal coverage may apply reductions in certain cases, notably for treatments carried out by specialists such as physiotherapists, dieticians or speech therapists.

 The benefits covered by Medicare are :